NBGlasser/Project-1/README.md

 | Youtube API |Receives Ajax calls and returns video data | Allows our userbase to access youtube videos |
 | Firebase | Stores data specified by us in JavaScript | Allows us to run our recipe of the day |
 | Moment.js | Allows for easy conversion of time | Makes it feasible to detect what day it is, letting us update our recipe of the day accordingly |

+## Things we wanted to do

+The biggest thing we wanted to do but didn't have enough time for was implementing a comment section and rating system for each individual recipe on top of the firebase recipe of the day, but firebase was our least cooperative piece of technology so we didn't have much of a margin for that.
+We also were going to include calorie information but it ended up making our page seem too cluttered.